What Is a Virtual Receptionist?

 FactorVirtual ReceptionistIn-House Receptionist

-Sick days / holidaysZero impact — team coverage28+ days per year
+Sick days / holidaysZero impact — team or AI coverage28+ days per year

 Walk-in greetingNot possibleYes